ad Dei GloriamMinistries

 Therefore, we must determine and focus on the main theme, being careful not to draw unnecessary conclusions from this (or any other) parable.
 For example, we should not assume that agnostics are morally and ethically superior, or more likely than believers to typically respond positively to someone in need.
 In fact, the agnostic is actually responding in contrast to his or her worldview.
 Since in his or her mind, people are simply cosmic accidents in the evolutionary chain, the mugging would simply be natural selection or survival of the fittest.
 On the other hand, a Christian realizes that all people have worth as one who is made in the image of God (Gen 1:27).

-Nor should we assume that the agnostic is “saved”, while all religious folks are hypocrites or pretenders.
+Nor should we assume that the agnostic is “saved”, nor that all religious folks are hypocrites or pretenders.
 On the contrary, Southern Baptists are usually among the first responders to humanitarian emergencies across the globe.
 Instead, we must focus on the fact that, in this particular instance, the agnostic responded as a true neighbor, and we should follow the same principle.

 I tell you the truth, whatever you did for one of the least of my brothers and sisters, you did for me (Mt 25:40).